Humanity has been developing technologies to defend the home front for hundreds of years, resulting in the highest number of enemy casualties.

 In the past, layers of activated charcoal were used to manufacture MOPP overgarments to offer the garment's protective function.
 The outdated activated charcoal suits, which leave a noticeable black and powdery residue after use, have given way to more lightweight carbon beads and more practical clothing designs.

-The gas mask has replaceable air filters that need to be changed regularly, and the whole thing needs to be decontaminated after use in the field.
-There are specialized field-operational decon methods for individuals who must wear MOPP gear during a drill or event.
+The gas mask's replaceable air filters must be changed regularly, and the whole thing must be decontaminated after field use.
+Specialized field-operational decon methods are available for individuals wearing MOPP gear during drills or events.

 When to wear MOPP Gear?

-A variety of situations call for the use of MOPP gear and the measurement of MOPP levels.
-Most modern service members will encounter this during their basic training, their first duty assignment, and even while they are on deployment.
+MOPP gear and the measurement of MOPP levels are required in various situations.
+Most modern service members encounter this during basic training, first duty assignment, and deployment.

 Although U.S. troops haven't been directly targeted by nuclear, chemical, or biological weapons in most American wars in the twenty-first century, this doesn't indicate that these weapons haven't been employed.